Settle–Carlisle line: Simulators

 The line is featured in Microsoft Train Simulator, which depicts the line as it was in the 1920s, 1930s, and 1940s, and in modern-day for Dovetail Games' Train Simulator.

 Trainz Railway Simulator has a Settle & Carlisle package modelled on the line under British Railways ownership in the late 1950s and early 1960s.

 In popular culture

 In 1983, Border Television released a film documentary named 'Steam on the Settle & Carlisle'.
-It featured a trip from Carlisle to Settle that was hauled by the LNER A4 Sir Nigel Gresley (at the time in its LNER livery and number 4498).
-City of Wells and Lord Nelson also made appearances towards the end.
-In March 2016 a fifty-minute colour documentary "The Long Drag", made in 1962-3 was released for free viewing on the British Film Institute website.
+It featured a trip from Carlisle to Settle on the "Cumbrian Mountain Express" hauled by LNER A4 Sir Nigel Gresley (at the time in its LNER livery and number 4498).
+SR West Country class City of Wells and SR class LN Lord Nelson also made appearances towards the end, while LMS Princess Coronation Class 6229 Duchess of Hamilton (in un-streamlined form) was seen at the start and towards the end.
+In March 2016 a fifty-minute colour documentary "The Long Drag", made in 1962-3 by the Halifax Cinema Club was released for free viewing on the British Film Institute website The British Film Institute website also hosts a 1985 Yorkshire Television documentary "The End of the Line" which is free to view online.